Showing Up Together | The Conservation Alliance Fly-In 2026

 By Lyn Tally, Atlantic Packaging & A New Earth Project

-This May, I traveled to Washington, DC for the fourth consecutive year to participate in The Conservation Alliance's annual fly-in.
-Alongside fellow member brands from across the outdoor industry, we spent several days meeting with lawmakers to discuss public lands, national monuments, and conservation policies that help shape the future of these places.
+Alongside fellow member brands from across the outdoor industry, we spent several days meeting with lawmakers to discuss public lands, national monuments, and the conservation policies that help shape the future of these places.

-The future of our public lands won't be shaped by a single brand, nonprofit, policymaker, or advocate.
-It will be shaped by people willing to participate.
-People willing to listen, learn, collaborate, and lend their voice when it matters.
+The future of our public lands won't be decided by any single brand, nonprofit, or policymaker.
+It will be shaped by people willing to show up, listen, learn, and lend their voices when it matters.
 That's what stewardship looks like.
-Not just enjoying these places.
-Not just appreciating them.
-Showing up for them.
+Not just enjoying these places, or appreciating them, but showing up for them together.

 Learn more about our involvement with The Conservation Alliance here.